My Survival Story

 My husband and I didnt ever find out the gender of any of our babies until they were born, but at this point we asked the ultrasound tech to put the sex of the baby in an envelope for us.
 I didnt know what the road ahead of us held and I wanted to be able to pick out a name for the baby before I was in turmoil in the delivery room (as if I wasnt already).

 I was told I would have to have a c-section because a team of 8-12 people need to be ready to receive the baby at delivery and it would be dangerous for the baby.
 Before this I had 3 vaginal deliveries with my other children, so this really upset me but I trusted my doctor.
+Side note- When I later looked up the information on my chart it was written down that I had to have a C-section because the baby was breach, this was not communicated to us or said ever.

 I left the doctors office waiting on a call from the doctor to hear when my C-section would be scheduled.
 30 minutes later he called and told me- 9am tomorrow morning, arrive at 7....
 I turned to my husband, ok, we're having our baby tomorrow morning, we need to pack and arrange care for our other children.

 My mom had just been admitted into the hospital and my dad recently had back surgery, they were out.
-We called my husband's sisters to see if they could help but they both have a lot of young children and dont live close to us, they are out.
+We called my husband's sisters to see if they could help but they both have a lot of young children and don't live close to us, they are out.
 I called my best friend who has 2 young boys herself.
-"I have a bigg question for you...
+"I have a askk for you...
 I have to have my baby tomorrow and I need someone to take my 3 kids while my husband and I are in the hospital."
 She talked to her husband and without hesitation they said yes.

 I was only 31 weeks… with my 4th pregnancy… I had nothing prepared at the house.
 When I was stressing about this to my family they told me not to worry, I’ll have time to prepare after I have the baby because the baby will not be coming home soon.
 As if that is supposed to make me feel better.
 I had 12 hours to get me and my other children packed for the next couple of days, I had to focus on that.
 My husband and I got very little sleep that night.
 We didnt have time to process what was going on and everything was happening fast.

 When we made it upstairs to see David there was a team of doctors and the surgeons were there.
 David was hooked up to soo many machines, he had IVS everywhere.
-At this point it was a waiting game to see when he would be strong enough for surgery.
+Now it was a waiting game to see when he would be strong enough for surgery.
 David had pulmonary hypertension and they had to make sure he was stable before they could operate.
 If he needed ECMO he would have to be flown to Rileys.